yogsototh/Scratch/multi/blog/2010-07-05-Cappuccino-and-Web-applications.md

 en: Some things I didn't like:
 fr: Les choses qui ne m'ont pas plu :

-* I made some time to understand how to handle the 'onChange' on the text fields.
+en: * I made some time to understand how to handle the `onChange` on the text fields.
-* Documentation lacked a bit of organisation.
+en: * Documentation lacked a bit of organisation.
-* It doesn't work on iPhone.
+en: * It doesn't work on iPhone.
-* It weighted 11MB to deploy.
+en: * It weighted 11MB to deploy.
-* It weight 1.3MB to load.
+en: * It weight 1.3MB to load.
+fr: * J'ai mis un bon moment avant de comprendre comment récupérer le `onChange` des champs textuels.
+fr: * La documentation manquait d'organisation.
+fr: * Ça ne marche pas sous iPhone.
+fr: * Il a fallu déployer 11Mo.
+fr: * Il faut télécharger 1,3Mo pour que l'application se charge dans le navigateur.

-I didn't use bindings because I believe they are not ready by now.
+en: I didn't use bindings because I believe they are not ready by now.
+fr: Je n'ai pas utilisé les `bindings` parce qu'il me semble qu'ils ne sont pas prêts.

 ## jQuery

-The jQuery version of YPassword is not as finished as the Cappuccino one.
+en: The jQuery version of YPassword is not as finished as the Cappuccino one.
 Because, there is no *slider* directly with jQuery.
 I'd have to use jQueryUI.
 And I believe, using it will make the application weight far more than the today 106KB.
+fr: La version jQuery de YPassword n'est pas aussi bien finie que celle de Cappuccino.
+Simplement parce qu'il n'y a pas de *slider* directement avec jQuery.
+Il faudrait que j'utilise jQueryUI.
+Et je pense que l'application deviendrait beaucoup plus lourde pour le coups.
+En tout cas largement au dessus des 106Ko actuels.

-To make this version I simply copied my widget source code and adapted it.
+en: To make this version I simply copied my widget source code and adapted it.
 It was straightforward.
 But jQuery is not an *application oriented framework*.
 It is more a "*darkside* javascript animation framework"[^2].
+fr: J'ai utilisé le code de mon widget mac en l'adaptant un peu pour faire cette version.
+C'était relativement facile.
+Mais jQuery n'est pas un *framework orienté application*.
+Il s'agit plus d'un *framework pour faire des animations qui la pête*.

 [^2]: I don't want to feel like a *troll* I use jQuery to make some *darkside* animation on this blog.
 But the javascript on my blog is not needed except for commenting.

-I don't have too much to say about the jQuery version.
+en: I don't have too much to say about the jQuery version.
 But this was way more *low level* programming than Cappuccino.
+fr: Je n'ai pas beaucoup plus à dire sur la version jQuery, sinon que programmer avec jQuery était de la programmation de niveau beaucoup plus bas qu'avec Cappuccino.

-## My conclusion
+en: ## My conclusion

-My conclusion over these two framework is.
+fr: ## En conclusion

-If you want to make an iPhone compatible web application just don't use Cappuccino yet.
+en: If you want to make an iPhone compatible web application just don't use Cappuccino yet.
-If you want to make *simple* application like mine, I also believe, Cappuccino is a bit too much.
+en: If you want to make *simple* application like mine, I also believe, Cappuccino is a bit too much.
+fr: Si vous voulez faire une application compatible iPhone n'utilisez pas Cappuccino.
+Du moins pas encore.
+fr: Si vous souhaitez faire un application très simple (comme la mienne), je pense que Cappuccino est un peu trop lourd pour ça.

-If you want to make a complex web oriented application, Cappuccino is a great choice.
+en: If you want to make a complex web oriented application, Cappuccino is a great choice.
-But you may have some difficulties to begin programming with it.
+en: But you may have some difficulties to begin programming with it.
+fr: Si vous souhaitez faire des applications web complexes qui ressemblent à des applications de bureau alors clairement Cappuccino est un très bon choix.
+fr: Notez cependant qu'il peut être un peu difficile de débuter.

-Finally, to terminate my web version of my widget, I'll give a try to Dashcode 3.
+en: Finally, to terminate my web version of my widget, I'll give a try to Dashcode 3.
-It seems to be a good alternative to create web widgets.
+en: It seems to be a good alternative to create web widgets.
-I don't know if dashcode 3 is portable on non webkit browser.
+en: I don't know if dashcode 3 is portable on non webkit browser.
-But if it is, it could be the end of projects like Cappuccino and Sproutcore.
+en: But if it is, it could be the end of projects like Cappuccino and Sproutcore.
+fr: Finallement, pour terminer la version web de mon widget, j'essayerai Dashcode 3.
+fr: Il semblerai que ce soit une bonne alternative pour créer des widget sur le web compatible iPhone.
+fr: Je ne sais pas si les applications réalisées avec Dashcode 3 sont compatibles pour les browser n'utilisant pas webkit.
+Mais si c'est le cas, alors ça pourrait sonner le glas des projets comme Cappuccino et Sproutcore.